thisuxhq/nomorejunk/README.md

 {
   "status": "error",
   "message": "Error description",
-  "error": "Detailed error message"  // Only in 500 responses }
+  "details": "Additional error context",  // Only in validation errors "error": "Detailed error message"      // Only in 500 responses }
 ```